 Using these techniques, you’ll be able to diagnose ascites and hemoperitoneum in trauma patients (read the complete eFAST exam tutorial HERE).
 Keep in mind that blood will look more echogenic as hemoperitoneum progresses and begins to coagulate.

-Right Upper Quadrant – Morison’s Pouch
+Right Upper Quadrant (RUQ) – Morison’s Pouch

 - Using the technique to scan the liver described above, you can detect free abdominal fluid in the hepatorenal recess (Morison’s Pouch).
 Normally, the recess is only a potential space, and no anechoic fluid should be seen between the liver and kidney.